HaikuTeam/animator/QA.md

-The timeline scrubber position is retained to what it was before entering preview mode I can click on the dimmed Library UI to exit preview mode I can click on the dimmed Timeline UI to exit preview mode
+The timeline scrubber position is retained to what it was before entering preview mode I can click on the dimmed Library UI to exit preview mode I can click on the dimmed Timeline UI to exit preview mode When exiting preview mode, the on-stage transform controls are restored if an element had been selected When in preview mode, the preview "Eye" icon follows your mouse around

 Sasha